Khanathan/Fun-Lang-Interpreter/README.md

 ```

 ## Current Limitations
-As the the focus of this project was basic features and type checking, many other common features have not been implemented.
+As the the focus of this project was basic features and type checking, many other common features have not been implemented:
 * Limited set of primitive operations
 * No support for data structures like lists or records
 * No modules or import system